 When you find the transaction you want to pay yourself back for, simply select the “Apply Full Amt” checkbox, or select any cash value that you would like to credit yourself back for and Chase will calculate the appropriate amount of Ultimate Rewards points that it will cost.

-And just like that, you will receive a statement credit to erase the charge via the Pay Yourself back feature.
+Just like that, you will receive a statement credit to erase the charge via Pay Yourself Back.
 Chase indicates that it will take up to three business days for you to see the credit.
-But my experience is that it comes much quicker than that.
+But my experience is that it comes much quicker.

 Once again, your mileage may vary with this particular redemption.
 It’s possible that not every Target store – or even every Target purchase – will be eligible for Pay Yourself Back.
 We’ve had luck with this method, but others have not.